Sem-Del/PuzzlePlatformer/README.md

 Welcome,

 This github page is for the game PuzzlePlatformerGame.
 Here you can see the code of the game and how it works.
-You can download the game by the releases tab.
-In the future there will be multiple there.
-By the release tab you can also see what is new or changed.
+You can download the game by the releases tab for Windows and Mac.

-This project is started original because I wanted to make a game as project for school.
+This project started original because I wanted to make a game as project for school.

+This project may not update further but for now.
 I hope you like the project and have fun playing it!